Markay12/PythonDataAnalysisDocs/README.md

 This uses data we have found to create models that can predict values or future outcomes

-Data that is collected from this analysis can be used in many situations that benefit the greater public by finding the best ways to teach and accomodate to others.
-By learning the best methods of everyday tasks we can better optimize our lives.
+Data that is collected from this analysis can be used in many situations that benefit the greater public by finding the best ways to teach and accommodate to others.
+By learning the best methods of everyday tasks, we can better optimize our lives.

 ## Data Analysis - First Dive